Permanent Residence in Ukraine – Investment Scheme

 The key benefits of the PRP are as follows:

-- right to reside in Ukraine for an unlimited period;
+- right to reside in Ukraine unlimited period of time during the PRP validity;

-- right to work with no need to obtain a work permit;
+- right to work in Ukraine without necessity to obtain work permit ;

 How to Get PRP?